Kankoda/VietnameseInput/README.md

 This package requires a commercial license to be used.
 You can sign up for a license from the [product website][Website] or the [Gumroad store][Gumroad].

-You can also use the "FREE" license key when setting up the library, as described in [getting-started guide][Getting-Started].
+You can also use the "FREE" license key, as described in [getting-started guide][Getting-Started].
 This gives you access to a capped version of the library, that can make at most 50 requests before it stops working.